-Assessment Method Definition Possible Content Portfolio of evidence A collection of documents containing work undertaken to be assessed as evidence to meet required skills outcomes OR A collection of documents containing work that shows the learner's progression through the course Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical demonstration of a skill/situation selected by the tutor or by learners, to enable learners to practise and apply skills and knowledge Record of observation Learner notes/written work Learner log Coursework Research or projects that count towards a learner's final outcome and demonstrate the skills and/or knowledge gained throughout the course Record of observation Learner notes/written work Tutor notes/record Learner log/diary E-assessment The use of information technology to assess learners' work Electronic portfolio E-tests importance of regular monitoring and care of the urethral catheter after insertion.
-Learning Outcomes Assessment Criteria good pra and relevant legislation, policy and actice in relation to carrying out catheterisation.
+Shioha are raily severed.
+Assessment Method Definition Possible Content Portfolio of evidence A collection of documents containing work undertaken to be assessed as evidence to meet required skills outcomes OR A collection of documents containing work that shows the learner's progression through the course Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical demonstration of a skill/situation selected by the tutor or by learners, to enable learners to practise and apply skills and knowledge Record of observation Learner notes/written work Learner log Coursework Research or projects that count towards a learner's final outcome and demonstrate the skills and/or knowledge gained throughout the course Record of observation Learner notes/written work Tutor notes/record Learner log/diary E-assessment The use of information technology to assess learners' work Electronic portfolio E-tests ımı importance of regular monitoring and care of the urethral catheter after insertion.
+Le arning Outcomes Assessment Criteria 1.
+Understand relevant legislation, policy and good practice in relation to carrying out urethral catheterisation.
+1.1.
+Summarise the key aspects of current legislation, national guidelines, local policies and protocols that promote good working practices.
 1.2.
+Explain the conditions and constraints which informs who undertakes this procedure and why.
 1.3.
-Summarise the key aspects of current legislation, national guidelines, local policies and protocols that promote good working practices.
-Explain the conditions and constraints which informs who undertakes this procedure and why.
 Summarise when good practice highlights when it may be necessary to seek assistance from an appropriate member of staff.
-Compare and contrast the ethical issues surrounding the catheterisation of males and females. and urethral catheterisation res and how it relates to genito- system.
-Illustrate the anatomy and physiology of the male and female genito-urinary system.
+1.4.
+Compare and contrast the ethical issues surrounding the catheterisation of males and females.
+2. Understand urethral catheterisation procedures and how it relates to genito-urinary system.
+2.1.
+Illustrate the anatomy and physiology of the male and female genito-urinary system.2.2.
 Summarise the correct procedures relating to urethral catheterisation.
-3. Be able catheters to prepare to insert urethral s.
+3. Be able to prepare to insert urethral catheters.
+3.1.
+Summarise the types of catheters that may be used.
 3.2.
+Select an appropriate catheter for a given situation.
 3.3.
-Summarise the types of catheters that may be used.
-Select an appropriate catheter for a given situation.
 Identify local anaesthetic agents available and summarise their use when inserting urethral catheters.
+3.4.
 Verify an individual's identity and obtain valid consent prior to catheterisation.
 4. Be able to insert urethral catheters.
+4.1.
+Demonstrate how to effectively ensure the individual's privacy and dignity is maintained at all times.
 4.2.
+Demonstrate how to effectively apply standard precautions for infection control.
 4.3.
+Demonstrate how to effectively apply health and safety measures relevant to the procedure and environment.
 4.4.
-Demonstrate how to effectively ensure the individual's privacy and dignity is maintained at all times.
-Demonstrate how to effectively apply standard precautions for infection control.
-Demonstrate how to effectively apply health and safety measures relevant to the procedure and environment.
 Communicate appropriately with an individual providing reassurance during the procedure.
+4.5.
 Carry out insertion of the catheter safely and correctly, with minimal trauma to an individual including: a) securing the catheter b) adjust it correctly c) attach it correctly to the appropriate drainage system